Inco: Head office to Toronto

 In its heyday during the 1950s, Inco produced 85% of the world's nickel supply.
 In 1956, geologists discovered the Thompson, Manitoba ore body and named it for Inco Chairman John Fairfield Thompson.
 The first Canadian-born President of Inco, who held the office between 1960 and 1966, was named James Roycroft Gordon.

 The year 1969 saw a bloody four-month long strike at Inco's Sudbury operations, and the firm's share price was cut in half.

 In 1972, it was decided by Chairman L. Edward Grubb, ostensibly to pacify the labour unions, to move the head office from New York to Toronto where it resided in the Toronto Dominion Centre.
-Also in 1972 the Inco Superstack was built in Sudbury.
-And in 1972, the Soroko project in Indonesia was begun together with involvement from six Japanese firms who together held a 40% share in the project.
+Also in 1972 the Inco Superstack was built in Sudbury; at the time senior technical staff like Paul Queneau thought this would solve the SO2 acid rain pollution problem.
+And in 1972, the Sorowako project in Indonesia was begun together with involvement from six Japanese firms who together held a 40% share in the project.

+In July 1974, Chairman L. Edward Grubb decided to diversify Inco's holdings and make the first ever hostile takeover bid for Philadelphia-based Electric Storage Battery Company (ESB), aided by Morgan Stanley.
+United Aircraft Corporation entered as white knight and served to increase Grubb's bid to a 110 percent premium above the pretakeover price.
+The merger was characterized as a "major blunder" and by December 1981 Inco was looking to exit the battery business.
+In February 1983 Inco sold most of its holdings in Exide and exited the battery business.
+ESB manufactured amongst other products the Ray-O-Vac battery.

 The 1975 Inco annual report had a picture of a supersonic Concorde jet which used nickel and titanium alloy blades forged by Daniel Doncaster and Sons, a 1975 acquisition of Inco (Alloy Products) division.
 A picture of Prince Charles talking with a Doncaster operator of electronic blade inspection equipment lies alongside it.
-In 1976, the company’s name was officially changed to Inco Limited.
+In 1976, the company's name was officially changed to Inco Limited.

 Inco also built and operated a facility that included a research center overlooking Blue Lake in New York's Sterling Forest area.
 That site was sold in the 1980s.
-The first hostile takeover on the New York Stock Exchange was led by Grubb, who successfully executed a merger with Philadelphia-based ESB, manufacturers of amongst others the Ray-O-Vac battery.